Meet The Candidates Running For The 45th Council District (Updated)

 FLATBUSH — Former City Councilman Jumaane Williams vacated his seat on March 20 after winning a crowded race for Public Advocate.
 Now, 11 candidates are gearing up for another looming special election, to occupy the empty seat, slated for May 14.

-In Alphabetical order, they are Anthony Alexis, Anthony Beckford, Monique Chandler-Waterman, Louis Cespedes Fernadez, Farah Louis, Jovia Radix, Xamayla Rose and Adina Sash.
-Of the candidates who’ve declared, all but one, Jovia Radix, have opened a committee.
+In Alphabetical order, they are Anthony Alexis, Anthony Beckford, Monique Chandler-Waterman, Louis Cespedes Fernadez, Farah Louis, Jovia Radix, Hercules Reid, Xamayla Rose Adina Sash and L. Rickie Tulloch and Jordan Victor.
 Some even began fundraising in early January.

 The 45th council district covers East Flatbush, Flatbush, Flatlands, Marine Park, and Midwood.
 More than 188,000 live in the district of which approximately 61 percent are either African American or Caribbean American.

-The district has an 8 percent unemployment rate with the bulk of residents working for the private sector (75%), according to NYC Planning data, and the largest single employment sector is educational services, and health care and social assistance, accounting for 38% of jobs.
+The district has an 8 percent unemployment rate with the bulk of residents working for the private sector (75%), according to NYC Planning data.
+The largest single employment sector is educational services, health care and social assistance, accounting for 38% of jobs.
 Median household income is just over $58,000.
 The majority rely on public transportation to get to work.

 Like the public advocate’s race, the council special election (should there be one) will be a non-partisan race.
 Candidates will have the option to decide between an $8 to $1 or $6 to $1 matching funds.
 Whether or not a special election occurs depends on the time frame in which the New York Board of Elections certifies the public advocate’s race.